Esther MacCallum-Stewart: Biography

-MacCallum-Stewart is currently the Chair of British DiGRA and was responsible for hosting the BDiGRA 2018 conference.
+MacCallum-Stewart is currently the chair of British DiGRA and was responsible for hosting the BDiGRA 2018 conference.
 She is also heavily involved in science fiction and fantasy fan communities.
-She is currently the chair of the 2024 Worldcon in Glasgow and was nominated in 2017 for Hugo Award for Best Fanzine for Journey Planet.
 MacCallum-Stewart was responsible for the games program and events of the Worldcon in London in 2014, division head of facilitation for the Worldcon in Dublin 2019 and deputy division head for facilities for Worldcon in New Zealand 2020.
+She was the chair of the 2024 Worldcon in Glasgow.